trzy/Supermodel/Docs/README.txt

     Description:    Disables 60 FPS throttling.
 The Model 3 runs at a 60 Hz refresh rate, which Supermodel enforces if this option is omitted.
-Unthrottled operation may not work on some systems because graphics drivers may lock the refresh rate.
+Unthrottled operation may not work on some systems because graphics drivers may lock the refresh rate on their own.

     ----------------